 Surveys and interviews for the purposes of:

-- Advocacy (as protected by freedom of speech), such as a campaign to get students to stop smoking.
+- Advocacy, such as a campaign to get students to stop smoking.

 In general, the following kinds of investigations must be reviewed before data collection begins: